See That?: Background and release

-On July 22, 2024, JYP Entertainment announced Nmixx would be releasing their third extended play titled Fe3O4: Stick Out on August 19.
+On July 22, 2024, JYP Entertainment announced Nmixx would be releasing their third extended play, Fe3O4: Stick Out, on August 19.
 On August 13, with the release of the track listing, "See That?" was announced as the album's lead single.
 The teaser for its music video was released on August 17.
 Two days later upon the album's release, the song was released along with its music video.

 Composition

 "See That?" was written by Mudd the Student, Omega Sapien, Wutan, and Jasmine, and composed by Strong Dragon (The Hub), Puff, C'SA, 1Take (Newtype), Add Blessed (Newtype), Chase (Newtype), Co8, and Newtype.
 The song is described as being a "mix of old school hip-hop and country genres based on groovy rhythms".

 Commercial performance

 In South Korea, "See That?" debuted at number 43 on the Circle Digital Chart in the chart issue dated August 18–24, 2024.
 Four weeks later, the song peaked at number 22.